ARU-Bioinf-IBDS/assignment-H-osmart/2_fasta_gc_content/README.md

 relevant functions with unit tests.

 * Video showing the approach.
-* Then open a terminal and in your copy of the assignment repo change directory to [2_fasta_gc_content](./) where you will find starting code and tests, leading you through.
+* Then open a terminal and in your copy of your assignment repo change directory to [2_fasta_gc_content](./) where you will find starting code and tests, leading you through.